Mircea Geoană: Second expulsion from the Social Democratic Party

+Presidential campaigns

+2009 presidential election

 On 3 December 2009, candidates in the second round, Băsescu and Geoană met in a televised debate that marked the final confrontation of the campaign.
 The event was held at the Palace of the Parliament.
 The debate started with a presentation of arguments that Băsescu and Geoană tried in turn to explain why Romanians should vote for them.
 The candidate of the PSD+PC Alliance said he came up with a project to develop the country and has demonstrated that he can unite the Romanians and keep "a constructive tone and a positive approach."
 He discussed the three pillars that he sustains: redefining the way that Romania is working, agriculture, and developing the working field.
 Geoană specified that his alliance with the liberals, initialed in Timișoara, is sincere and not based on political interests.
 He expressed hope that Băsescu will not use in the debate means and personal attacks, "like the way in which he designed the campaign, which was based on lies and personal attacks on the family."

 In turn, Băsescu said that the presidency is a privilege and a "huge obligation" which marked him every day in the five-year term when he was president of Romania.
 His speech was focused on supporting the accelerated reform of the state in which the "voice of Romanians must be heard".
 The head of state proposed "a government of politicians for politicians".
 Băsescu spoke about the Social Democrats (PSD), whom he accused that they do not understand the country's priorities, and are instead interested in acquiring political privileges.
 The candidate supported by the Liberal Democrats (PDL) recalled the possibility of the return to power of former communist government officials and Iliescu should Geoană win the presidential election.
 Additionally, Băsescu promised that it would immediately pass Romanians outcome of the referendum of 22 November to reduce the number of MPs and creating a unicameral parliament, which he never did.
 The two candidates' approaches were often strewn during the three hours of debate with personal attacks and mutual accusations.
 The President stated that the support structure of Geoană's campaign was linked to television stations owned by Sorin Ovidiu Vântu and Dan Voiculescu, and supported by Dinu Patriciu's public interventions.
 The two presidential candidates swore with the hand on a Bible provided by Robert Turcescu, the moderator of the debate.
 While Geoană vowed he had not promised any benefits to Patriciu, Vântu, and Voiculescu, Băsescu vowed that he "never punched a child in the plexus or in the face".